wader/fq/README.md

 - Make jq functions that change state fail if called more than once? decode etc?
 - REPL push/pop, variables etc?
 - REPL tests
+- Refactor *[]decode.Format into something more abstract, group?

 ### Ideas